Census Data for Petersburg ...

 In comparison, the 2000 Census shows Petersburg had a population of 3,224 people and a land area of 43.86 square miles [113.6 km²].
 This gives a population density of 70 people per square mile [27.04 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Petersburg.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
-More information about the changes can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...